0.1. Save Time Reading

 Glossary

-This book assumes that you have some knowledge of Tabletop Roleplaying Games.
-As such, you may come across terms that you do not recognize.
 The Glossary contains a full description and some examples of each term.
 If you are reading this book digitally, you can also click on a term to go to its Glossary definition.

 Appendix